 Warming Temps in Colorado Worsen Existing Issues Like Drought, Climatologist Says

-screenshot 2024 05 02 at 3.07.10 pm
+Screenshot 2024 05 02 at 3.07.10 PM

 Russ Schumacher, a climatologist and atmospheric science professor at Colorado State University, said drought is the most noticeable effect of climate change in the state.
 (Courtesy photo from the Colorado State University’s website)